 Learn about how to identify and reduce the spread of violence.

 Learn about the Deferred Action process for undocumented immigrants who came to the United States during childhood, including free legal service referrals.

-Learn about early intervention services for children from birth to age 3 with developmental delays.
+Learn about early intervention services for children under 3 with developmental delays.

 Report domestic violence or get counseling, support, and shelter for victims.

 Find classes for an abuser court-ordered to get counseling.

 Learn about a program that helps resolve conflict between parents and adolescent children.